-In [51], one of the first multi-level switched-capacitor DC/DC converter analysis is presented, if transistors are used instead of diodes bidirectional power flow can be accomplished.
-The authors detailed that because there are no magnetic components involved, the proposed converter can be easily implemented for monolithic integration.
-Fig. 15 shows the proposed converter, notice that basic block is composed of three transistors (M_n , M'{nP} and M'{nN}) and only one capacitor C_n .
+In [52], one of the first multi-level switched-capacitor DC/DC converter analyses is presented, if MOSFETs are used instead of diodes bidirectional power flow can be accomplished.
+The authors detailed that because there are no magnetic components involved, therefore the converter can be easily implemented for monolithic integration.
+Fig. 15 shows the converter, notice that the basic block is composed of three MOSFETs (M_n , M'{nP} , and M'{nN}) and only one capacitor C_n .
 Depending on the n number of stages it is possible to create a converter with a $V_o = V_i$.n.
-Although the converter is old and uses many active elements, the analysis presented, and the proposed technique can be used for different types of switched-capacitor DC/DC converter topologies.
+Although the converter is old and uses many active elements, the analysis presented, and the novelty relies on the technique, which can be used for different types of switched-capacitor DC/DC converter topologies.